denten-books/plain-text/proposal.md

 *Plain Text* is in the description of such emerging but often occluded technological possibilities.

-A concern with the material conditions of simulated textuality leads us to a rich archive of new and previously unexplored materials from the history of philology, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
+A concern with the material conditions of simulated textuality leads to a rich archive of new and previously unexplored materials from the history of philology, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
 These texts gain significance when read next to foundational works in the philosophy of